IrinaCristali/IrinaCristali.github.io/_pages/cv.md

 Education
 ======

-* B.S. in Mathematics and B.S. in Statistical Science, Duke University, May 2019
+* Ph.D in Statistics, The University of Chicago, June 2024 (expected)
 * M.S. in Statistics, The University of Chicago, June 2021
-* Ph.D in Statistics, The University of Chicago, June 2024 (expected)
+* B.S. in Mathematics and B.S. in Statistical Science, Duke University, May 2019

 Research experience
 ======
-* Summer 2015: Research Assistant
+* March 2021 - present: Research Assistant - "Estimating Social on Networks"
   * Github University
   * Duties included: Tagging issues
   * Supervisor: Professor Git